Dalembert21/felizCumplea-os/README.md

-# Página Web de Cumpleaños
+# Birthday Website

-## Descripción
+## Description

-Este proyecto consiste en una página web de cumpleaños desarrollada con tecnologías web básicas: HTML, CSS y JavaScript.
-El objetivo es ofrecer una experiencia visual atractiva e interactiva para celebrar cumpleaños mediante una interfaz moderna, animaciones y diseño adaptable a distintos dispositivos.
+This project is a birthday-themed website developed using core web technologies: HTML, CSS, and JavaScript.
+Its purpose is to provide an engaging and interactive experience for celebrating birthdays through a modern interface, animations, and a responsive design that adapts to different devices.

-## Tecnologías Utilizadas
+## Technologies Used

-* **HTML5**: Estructura y contenido de la página.
+* **HTML5**: Page structure and content.
-* **CSS3**: Diseño, estilos, animaciones y adaptabilidad.
+* **CSS3**: Styling, layout, animations, and responsiveness.
-* **JavaScript**: Funcionalidades dinámicas e interactividad.
+* **JavaScript**: Dynamic features and interactivity.

-## Características
+## Features

-* Diseño moderno y atractivo.
+* Modern and attractive design.
-* Interfaz completamente responsiva.
+* Fully responsive interface.
-* Compatible con dispositivos móviles, tabletas y computadoras.
+* Compatible with mobile devices, tablets, and desktop computers.
-* Animaciones y efectos visuales para mejorar la experiencia del usuario.
+* Animations and visual effects to enhance user experience.
-* Navegación sencilla e intuitiva.
+* Simple and intuitive navigation.

 ## Responsive Design

-La página ha sido diseñada siguiendo principios de diseño responsivo, permitiendo una correcta visualización en diferentes tamaños de pantalla y dispositivos.
+The website was built following responsive design principles, ensuring an optimal viewing experience across different screen sizes and devices.

-## Despliegue
+## Deployment

-La aplicación se encuentra desplegada utilizando **Netlify**, lo que permite un acceso rápido, seguro y disponible en línea.
+The application is deployed on **Netlify**, providing fast, secure, and reliable online access.